mjlodge/accept-github-repo-invites/README.md

 GITHUB_TOKEN="your-token-here" ./accept_repo_invitations.sh

-The script will accept up to 100 invitations in a single run.
-If you have >100 invitations, just run the script again and it will accept the next 100.
+The GitHub API limits the number of invitations returned, so if you have many invitations you won't see all of them accepted in a single run of this script.
+Just run the script again and it will accept the next batch.
 Keep going until there are no invitations left.

 Finally, delete the PAT you created for security.